 Rip any DVD to 3D MP4, 3D MKV, 3D AVI etc

 3D MP4 is recommended by me as far as I can tell.
-I checked some of 3D TVs and found 3D MP4 was widely accepted as MP4.
-You can also rip DVDs to VR devices like Gear VR, Google Gear VR Oculus etc to enjoy 3D DVD movies on your VR handset.
-And, there are various kinds of 3D movies, Anaglyph, Split Screen, Two separate files etc, among which Left/Right(Half size 50%)comes as default and is recommended as most 3D device supports it.
+I checked some of the 3D TVs and found 3D MP4 was widely accepted as MP4.
+You can also rip DVDs to VR devices like Gear VR, Google Gear VR Oculus, etc to enjoy 3D DVD movies on your VR handset.
+And, there are various kinds of 3D movies, Anaglyph, Split Screen, Two separate files, etc, among which Left/Right(Half size 50%)comes as default and is recommended as the most 3D device supports it.

 Tips, to be able to watch 3D movies, you will always need a 3D screen and a pair of 3D glasses.

 WYSIWYG Trim and Crop